 This course reinforces those skills and techniques used in Ceramics 1-2.
 Emphasis will be on both hand building and wheel techniques.

-CREDIT: 1 PREREQUISITE: Ceramics 1-2 or Placement Criteria
+CREDIT: 1 PREREQUISITE: Ceramics 1-2/Instructor Approval

 3 DIMENSIONAL DESIGN

 This course will review the elements of design.
 The student will work with leather, jewelry, clay, weaving, and various mixed media projects.